 Using your website and other online tools, you can educate current and potential clients, expand your geographic reach and easily keep in touch with prospects.
-But it can be hard to know exactly where to start when improving your financial advisor marketing plan.
+Thanks to the advances of digital marketing, you could also choose to completely market online if desired.

-Here are four of the best ways to reach success in digital marketing for your financial planning business.
+To make this transition easier, or to simply improve your current digital marketing strategy, we're sharing 4 ways to reach success in digital marketing for your financial planning business.

 1. Define Your Target Audience

 One of the most important aspects of setting up a successful digital marketing plan is to define your target audience.
-When thinking about who to target online and how to reach them, ask yourself the classic Five Ws: Who?
+When thinking about who to target online and how to reach them, ask yourself the classic 5 Ws: Who?
 What?
 Where?
 When?
 Why?

 - Where do your clients go for information?
 What websites do they frequent online?
 Where do they search for news?
 What social media channels do they frequent?